kaybhutani/converge-data-extractor/README.md

-# converge-data-extractor
+# Converge Data extractor
-Registrations data extractor for Converge 2020
+Web app for Society heads to check registrations for events at Converge 2020